Dynamics of a compressible gas injected into a confined porous layer: Model formulation

-We therefore scale $x^*$ on $L_b$, $y^*$ and $F^*$ on $H$, $t^*$ on $T_b$, $p^*_g$ on $\Delta \rho g H$ and $\rho^*_g$ on $\rho_{g0}$.
+To model these multiple physical effects, we therefore scale $x^*$ by $L_b$, $y^*$ and $F^*$ by $H$, $t^*$ by $T_b$, $p^*_g$ by $\Delta \rho g H$ and $\rho^*_g$ by $\rho_{g0}$.
 The dimensionless domain length is then $\mathcal{L}$.
-Assuming $\mathcal{L}\gg 1$ allows us to track evolution of the interface over long distances and long times.
+Assuming $\mathcal{L}\gg 1$ allows us to track the evolution of the interface over long distances and long times.
 At the early stages of spreading, when compressible effects are likely most dominant, the dimensionless viscously-generated gas pressure is of order $\mathcal{L}$, which yields dimensionless density variations ($\vartheta$) of order $\zeta \mathcal{L}$.
-To capture compressible effects, we seek to accommmodate the distinguished limit
+To capture compressible effects, we seek to accommodate the distinguished limit

+where $\theta$ measures the relative magnitude of viscously-generated pressure compared with that due to compressibility; this is analogous to the compressibility number defined in \citet{cuttle_compression-driven_2023}.
 Here the long domain length ($\mathcal{L}\gg 1$) generates large pressure deviations that cause appreciable density variations, even in a weakly compressible gas ($\zeta \ll 1$).

 Shortly, we will extend the model to incorporate the limit $\mathcal{M}\ll 1$, representing the motion of a gas into a liquid.
 In this case, a thin film of gas can spread rapidly over the liquid, reducing the time taken for the gas to travel to the channel outlet.
 We will show how compressible effects can remain dominant throughout this spreading process.
 For now, we proceed assuming $\mathcal{M}=O(1)$.